symmetriccurve/portfolio-2.0/src/blog/posts/5- why-css-is-hard.md

 I would lay bunch of elements lying on the UI doing exactly what they are suppose to do. . .
 But a Button is overlapped by an image, and icon are scattered as if they are poured on the screen by a dumpster.

-and it makes me feel like having an iron man suit build in a Cave.
+and it makes me feel like having an iron man suit made out of scrap.

 ![](https://vignette.wikia.nocookie.net/ironman/images/b/bf/Ch-200003885000.png/revision/latest?cb=20190727114446)